 |Does a horse and ringmaster a circus make?|

-My article in Blasting News (read it here) on whether contemporary circus companies need a new name to separate them from traditional circuses has sparked a fair bit of debate.
-I wrote the piece in response to some comments by contemporary circus people that sought to distance themselves from what Charlie Wood of the Edinburgh Fringe’s Circus Hub called the “nasty tents” and “hack clowns” of traditional circus.
+I wrote the piece below in response to some comments by contemporary circus people that sought to distance themselves from what Charlie Wood of the Edinburgh Fringe’s Circus Hub called the “nasty tents” and “hack clowns” of traditional circus.

 If the c-word has such negative connotations for them, I argued, why don’t they come up with a new name for a new form of entertainment that while using circus skills generally results in something that looks and feels very different from what many people would call a circus?

 But can we define what a circus actually is?

 It doesn’t have to have animals - the Moscow State Circus is an example without them.